Barnes Foundation Internship Descriptions

 - Support special initiatives through research, evaluation, and documentation.

-The eight- or ten-week summer internship is designed for students interested in pursuing a graduate degree in art conservation or a related field.
-Duties depend on the applicant’s experience and skill.
+The undergraduate internship is designed for students interested in pursuing a graduate degree in art conservation or a related field.
+The internship will focus on preventive conservation and collections management with an introduction to the examination of objects.
+Treatment projects will be dependent upon the applicant's prior experience.
 Applicants must have completed an introductory course in general chemistry.

-Twelve-month research projects or eight-week summer internships for graduate students enrolled in an art conservation program or recent postgraduates with a degree in art conservation.
+Twelve-month or summer internships for graduate students enrolled in an art conservation program or recent postgraduates with a degree in art conservation.

 - Research prospective funders online and using in-house documents.